MAKE IT A MUSHROOM WELLINGTON PARTY

 Happy Friday!

 So I panicked last week.
 I threw a pre-Christmas party in Miami before heading up north to the cold and was freaking out about what to make as the guest list grew.
-Normally, my dinner parties are intimate and pasta with nutty ‘bolognese’ sauce, hearty mushroom with cashew cream soup, fried rice or homemade veggie hot dogs work well as main courses.
+Normally, my dinner parties are intimate and pasta with nutty ‘bolognese’ sauce, mushroom with cashew cream soup, fried rice or homemade veggie hot dogs work well as main courses.
 Those dishes impress most everyone, even the carnivores.
 However, this dinner needed to be extra special.
-My family was in town, some newer friends were coming and we were pulling out all the stops – crystal goblets, flowers, candles, gorgeous table over-looking the water and sparkling lights overhead.
-The menu had to be more creative in honor of the occasion.

 the holiday (vegan) dinner party dilemma

 For those of us trying to live a plant-based life, holidays can be especially hard.
 We want our guests to be happy and impressed with our dishes but we are crammed already (I had 4 people sleeping in my 500 s.f. cottage!) and testing out a new recipe is risky business.
-Thankfully, there are sooooo many recipes available online and I found several for Mushroom Wellington.
 I had a few days to experiment and I needed them all.
 It took me three attempts and many tweaks to get it right but I think it was a home run.
 I can now in good conscience recommend this dish as a main course at your next dinner party for carnivores, plant-based peeps and everyone in between.
 It’s ‘meaty’ (thanks to the portobellos), hearty, elegant and delicious.
-I served it with a mushroom cashew cream sauce (super easy) and simple sides of roasted Brussels sprouts and acorn squash baked with a dollop of maple syrup and bit of Mikoyo’s vegan butter.
-My lovely friends brought homemade appetizers and more dishes to serve with the Wellington.
-It was a feast to say the least.
+I served it with a mushroom cashew cream sauce (super easy) and simple sides of roasted Brussels sprouts and acorn squash baked with maple syrup and bit of Mikoyo’s vegan butter.

 Unfortunately, with all the chaos of preparing the feast, I forgot to take a photo of the final winning Wellington and the side dishes.
 The main post photo is of one of the Wellington trial runs.
 The final looked more like the below photo by Delicious Every Day.
 My friend (and master self-taught chef) suggested I roll out the pastry sheet first so it cooked through.
 Duh?!
 She also suggested a Duxelle (kind of like a mushroom pâté) in place of the onions in the original recipe.
 Both great tips, which made for a tasty final dish.